Comstock Holding Companies (NASDAQ:CHCI) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Comstock Holding Companies (NASDAQ:CHCI – Get Rating) in a research note published on Tuesday.
-The brokerage issued a buy rating on the construction company’s stock.
+Equities researchers at StockNews.com began coverage on shares of Comstock Holding Companies (NASDAQ:CHCI – Get Rating) in a research note issued to investors on Wednesday.
+The firm set a “buy” rating on the construction company’s stock.

 Comstock Holding Companies Company Profile